ilpy20/langid-go/README.md

 ## Model Training & Customization

 ### Scope and Decisions
 `langid-go` is designed as a **high-speed, highly concurrent, zero-allocation inference engine**.
+It ports the classifier runtime and model execution path, not the original training toolchain.
 To keep the Go package optimized, secure, and free from external runtime dependencies or floating-point precision drift, the following architectural choices have been made:
 - **Go-Native Training is a Planned Future Feature (TODO)**: Model training requires a multi-stage statistical pipeline (corpus indexing, byte-level sliding window tokenization, Shannon information-gain calculations, n-gram optimization, and Aho-Corasick DFA state-machine construction).
 The reference `langid.py` implementation utilizes the Python scientific stack (`numpy` and `scipy`) for these calculations.
 Implementing a native Go training pipeline remains a planned future feature (TODO) once suitable Go NLP, matrix computation, or scanner compiling libraries are identified.
 - **Direct Legacy Model Loading (`.model` files) is Out of Scope**: Original models produced by Python are base64-encoded, bz2-compressed Python 2 `pickle` files.
 Reading Python pickles directly in Go is fragile, insecure, and computationally expensive.